joshuakery/my-portfolio-site/src/posts/takeashot.md

 <grid-container>

-#OVERVIEW
+# OVERVIEW

-To celebrate science and vaccine research alongside the documentary film, <a href="https://www.creative.pitt.edu/pittsburgh-lens/chasing-covid" target="_blank"><i>Chasing Covid</i></a>, producer Carl Kurlander and the <a href="https://www.aiu3.net/" target="_blank">Allegheny Intermediate Unit</a> commissioned me to build a video contest website.
+To celebrate science and vaccine research alongside the documentary film, <a href="https://www.creative.pitt.edu/pittsburgh-lens/chasing-covid" target="_blank" rel="noreferrer"><i>Chasing Covid</i></a>, producer Carl Kurlander and the <a href="https://www.aiu3.net/" target="_blank">Allegheny Intermediate Unit</a> commissioned me to build a video contest website.

 The contest asks teens grades 6 - 12 to make their own videos and help good information about science **go viral**.